14.5. Principles of classification and finding the correct class for specific items

 5.1.5

 Classification using the principles set out in Annex A2 may not always be straight forward.
 Some goods cause particular difficulty since they are sometimes classified by purpose and sometimes by material.
-Complex or specialised services such as Internet services can also present difficulties.
+Complex or specialised services such as internet services can also present difficulties.

 5.2 Classification of some specific goods and services